pmengine/gitlesson/gitlesson.md

 The answer is that it does, and there are multiple versions.

 The current winner of the race is git.
-Older versions such as SVNare still extant, and mercurial, or Hg is still widely used.
-The benefit of newer versions, such as git or Hg is their distruted nature, and the fancy merging capabilities.
-GitHub and its associated pull has lead git to be the most commonly used version control software, and thus this is what we will use.
+Older versions such as SVN and RCS are still extant, and mercurial, or Hg, is still widely used.
+The benefit of newer versions, such as git or Hg is their distributed nature, and the fancy merging capabilities.
+GitHub and its associated pull request has lead git to be the most commonly used version control software, and thus this is what we will use.

 ### What is git?